h1dd3nsn1p3r/pdf-invoice/README.md

 	status: "Paid!", // Optional.
 Default is "Due pending!".
 	locale: "es-ES", // Optional.
 Default is "en-US".
 	currency: "EUR", // Optional.
 Default is "USD".
+	fee: 10, // Optional.
+Amount of fee to be added to the invoice (not percentage).
+	orderDiscount: 10, // Optional.
+Total order discount (not percentage).
 }
 ```